 The cpu-partitioning profile partitions the system CPUs into isolated and housekeeping CPUs.
 This profile is intended to be used for latency-sensitive workloads.

-PS: Tuned is only supported on Linux RedHat OS family.
+NOTE Tuned is only supported on Linux RedHat OS family.
+See : https://tuned-project.org/.

-Cf: https://tuned-project.org/

 Linux systemd - System task CPU affinity

 A thread’s CPU affinity mask determines the set of CPUs on which it is eligible to run.
 Linux systemd is a software suite that provides an array of system components for Linux operating systems.
 Its primary component is an init system used to bootstrap user space and manage user processes.

-CPUAffinity parameter restricts all processes spawned by systemd to the list of cores defined by the affinity mask.
+The CPUAffinity parameter restricts all processes spawned by systemd to the list of cores defined by the affinity mask.

 default CPU affinity

 When run as a system instance, systemd interprets the configuration file /etc/systemd/system.conf.
-In this configuration file CPUAffinity variable configures the CPU affinity for the service manager as well as the default CPU affinity for all forked off processes.
+In this configuration file, CPUAffinity variable configures the CPU affinity for the service manager as well as the default CPU affinity for all forked off processes.

 Per service specific CPU affinity

-Individual services may override the CPU affinity for their processes with the CPUAffinity setting in unit files
+Individual services may override the CPU affinity for their processes with the CPUAffinity setting in unit files:

 # vi /etc/systemd/system/<my service>.service ...
 [Service] CPUAffinity=<CPU mask>